Family Law

 What are advantages of a binding child support agreement?

-Having a binding child support agreement give parents a sense of security and certainty and allows them to make arrangements to suit their family circumstances.
+Having a binding child support agreement allows parents to make arrangements to suit their family circumstances.

 What are the disadvantages of a binding child support agreement?

-If one parent refuses to enter into a termination agreement, the other parent must apply to the court to get the agreement terminated.
+If one parent refuses to enter into a termination agreement, the other parent must apply to the court for the agreement to be terminated.

-A child support agreement may be conditional on several elements.
-It may be part of a package deal in that it comes into effect when the property settlement is finalised.
+A child support agreement may be conditional in that it comes into effect when the property settlement is finalised.

 Independent Legal Advice

-For a child support agreement to be binding, you must get independent legal advice about the effect of the agreement on your rights and the advantages and disadvantages of entering into the agreement at the time.
+For a child support agreement to be binding, each parent must get independent legal advice about the effect of the agreement on your rights and the advantages and disadvantages of entering into the agreement at the time.

 What is a Child Maintenance Order?